spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/catalog-setup/products/file-details-product-management-attribute.csv.md

 ---
 title: File details- product_management_attribute.csv
 originalLink: https://documentation.spryker.com/v5/docs/file-details-product-management-attributecsv
+originalArticleId: 80fbd522-ca60-4be6-84a7-ba20e7a1479a
 redirect_from:
   - /v5/docs/file-details-product-management-attributecsv
   - /v5/docs/en/file-details-product-management-attributecsv
 ---

-This article contains content of the **product_management_attribute.csv** file to configure [Product Attribute](https://documentation.spryker.com/docs/en/product-attributes) information on your Spryker Demo Shop.
+This article contains content of the **product_management_attribute.csv** file to configure [Product Attribute](/docs/scos/dev/features/202005.0/product-information-management/product-attributes.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: